xragua/xraybinaryorbit/paper/paper.md

 To streamline usability, we have implemented a user-friendly form system that allows all parameters to be saved and easily loaded for future interactions, eliminating the need for users to input them repeatedly.

+The functions obtained in this pakage had already been used in published papers:[@2021MNRAS.501.5892S], [@2022MNRAS.512..304S] and in others currently under rferee process.

 # Acknowledgements

 This research has been funded by the ASFAE/2022/02 project from the Generalitat Valenciana.